 Figure 9: Sample histology image of the frontal field A (FrA).
 Sample histology image from Frontal field A (FrA), taken 4.85 mm anterior to the Bregma.
 The electrode track is evident at 1.5 mm lateral to the Bregma, reaching a cortical depth of approximately 1.29 mm.

-Distinct layer wise shift in frontal activity patterns: Exploitation to exploration
+Distinct layer-specific shift in frontal activity patterns: Exploitation to exploration

 Through the analysis of current source density profiles from laminar recordings, we identified five distinct cortical layers (Figure 6).
 To focus on the local excitatory synaptic populations, we isolated and analyzed only the sink signals from each layer (as detailed in the methods section).
 The comparison of layer-wise averaged sink activity between the last poke and the first unrewarded poke following the last rewarded poke revealed that the differences in overall frontal activity, previously noted (Figure 8A), are primarily driven by variations in the superficial layers (layers I/II and III/IV) (Figure 10A).
 Particularly, for the last poke, these layers exhibited two pronounced peaks in amplitude: one immediately at the retraction from the spout (early phase, 0-100 ms) and another following this period (late phase, 100-500 ms), coinciding with the time just before the animal decides to explore an alternative spout.